burakoner/OKX.Api/README.md

 After installing it's time to actually use it.
 To get started we have to add the OKX.Api namespace:  `using OKX.Api;`.

 OKX.Api provides two clients to interact with the OKX.Api.
 The  `OKXRestApiClient`  provides all rest API calls.
-The  `OKXStreamClient` provides functions to interact with the websocket provided by the OKX.Api.
+The  `OKXWebSocketApiClient` provides functions to interact with the websocket provided by the OKX.Api.
 Both clients are disposable and as such can be used in a  `using`statement.

 ## Rest Api Examples